bolt/docs/docs/templating/template-specific-fields.md

 [Resource Contenttypes](../howto/resource-contenttype), but this isn't really an elegant solution.

-To get started with templatefields, you need to add a template select field to your ContentType definition:
+To get started with TemplateFields, you need to add a template select field to your ContentType definition:

 ```yml